Being bicultural can be a good thing.

-Truly, Durians smell like a frat house would smell about four hours after 3-for-1 Bodacious Bean Burrito night.
+What I mean is that Durians smell like a frat house after Bodacious Bean Burrito night.

-Especially, if the fraternity’s mascot — a large yak — had died in the living room about a month ago after ingesting 200 pounds of incredibly ripe cantaloupe.
+Especially, if the fraternity’s mascot — a large yak — had died in the living room after ingesting 200 pounds of ripe cantaloupe.

-I admit that I am being a total gweiloh (loose translations: stupid white guy who does not like poo-smelling fruit that will kill you).
+Look, I admit that I’m being a total gweilo (loose translations: stupid white guy who does not like yak-poo-smelling fruit that will kill you).

-Until last week, I had never allowed myself to be bullied into eating Durian EVEN if it was culturally INSENSITIVE or INAUSPICIOUS.
+Until last week, I had never allowed myself to be bullied into eating Durian EVEN if it was culturally INSENSITIVE or, worse, INAUSPICIOUS.